C. Shaking (of the world system by God) (vs. 18-29).

 lest any root of bitterness springing up trouble [you], and thereby many be defiled;

-Note the different word used in v.2 (re: looking unto Jesus alone).
+Contrast the word used in v.2 (re: looking away from other things to focus on Jesus alone).

-- - I cannot oversee the flock, if I have lost sight of the Chief Shepherd.
+I cannot oversee the flock, if I have lost sight of the Chief Shepherd.
+1Pet 5:1-4

-As overseers, we are advised to be watchful to correct the following problems:
+Overseers are advised to be watchful, to correct the following problems:

-1. Lest any man fail {GK=come behind, miss, fall short} of the grace of God.
-That is:
+Lest any man fail {ie., come behind, miss, fall short} of the grace of God.
+Such as:

 A man, who fails of God's grace, may turn away from God in bitterness.

-One poisonous root of apostasy may be harmful to a whole community of believers.
+One poisonous root of apostasy may spread to infest a whole community of believers, just as a little 'leaven' of moral unrighteousness contaminates the whole lump (1Cor 5:6).

 12:16 Lest there [be] any fornicator, or profane person,